MSH-trojan/Cpp_pointers/README.md

 now, we define a pointer called ip to point to the address of the variable x.

-we print out the address of the variable x.
+we print out the address of the variable x plus the values of x and y.